ayushnav/DBMS/README.md

 # DBMS-VEHICLE PARKING MANAGEMENT SYSTEM
-python projecting using sqlite database and django framework
+this is a project made by group 24 under the faculty Nancy Victor. this is python based project using sqlite database and django framework

 To run the code :-